 It all goes back to the basic principles of the color wheel; blue and green fall directly opposite from red and orange, which means that the cooler blue and green tones will neutralize and counteract the warmer ones, says Dupuis.
 And what that means for your brown hair with highlights is that blue shampoo is the best way to knock out the brassy, red, and orange tones.
 Blondes have had options for a while—there are plenty of purple shampoos to combat yellowing—but the choices for brunettes have been limited until now, notes Dupuis.

 Enter Redken Color Extend Brownlights.
-Launching in January 2020, Color Extend Brownlights is a color-depositing, blue-toning shampoo and conditioner that neutralizes unwanted orange and brassy tones in brunette hair.
+Color Extend Brownlights is a color-depositing, blue-toning shampoo and conditioner that neutralizes unwanted orange and brassy tones in brunette hair.
 For color-treated brunettes, it can be used immediately after a color service, and Dupuis also advises using it daily as maintenance.
 Also nice: It works well on non-colored hair, helping to keep your natural brunette hue cool and free of any brassy undertones.